- Departments & Divisions

 Pedestrian & Bicycle Plan

-Phase 3 of the Pedestrian and Bicycle Master Plan is Underway
+Phase 3 of the Pedestrian and Bicycle Plan is Complete

 Phase 2 of the Pedestrian and Bicycle Master Plan is Complete